poojan0831/dsci510_spring2026_final_project/README.md

 After execution, all generated visualizations and outputs will be saved in the `results/` directory.

 ## *Note: AI tools were used in this project to help improving the code efficiency, refining structure and resolving minor issues to ensure that all components work smoothly together.
-Otherwise, all the significant logic and implementation were done manually by me.*
+Otherwise, all the significant logic and implementation were done manually by me.
+I have took the help of Claude AI and ChatGPT.*